content-left-bg.png

 • If you are not studying, we'll ask why you are not doing further study at the moment.
 We'll also ask if you are taking a gap year or deferred tertiary study and what your priorities are afterwards.

-• If you didn’t complete Year 12, we’ll ask you why you left.
+• If you left a state school before completing year 12, we'll ask you why you left (State School Leavers Survey only).

 Download the full questionnaires: